 Guimarães is located in the Minho region, on the north-west of Portugal.
 It is surrounded by mountains of which the highest is the Mountain of Santa Catarina (Penha).
-The city is crossed by the River Ave that passes by a long valley where several industries, connected to cutelery, textile and shoe manufacture, have settled.
+The city is crossed by the River Ave that passes by a long valley where several industries, connected to cutlery, textiles and shoe manufacture, have settled.

-- Guimarães has had its own evolution due to the morphology of its urban fabric of medieval origin, which configures a succession of squares, of great formal value, and a specific type of construction (most of it from the 17th century) of typological diversity, completely constructed with traditional techniques – ‘taipa de rodizio’ and ‘taipa de fasquio’ (construction techniques that have wood as its most important component) but with a large formal unity as a whole.
+Guimarães has had its own evolution due to the morphology of its urban fabric of medieval origin, which configured a succession of squares, of great formal value and a specific type of construction (most of it from the 17th century) of typological diversity, completely constructed with traditional techniques – ‘taipa de rodizio’ and ‘taipa de fasquio’ (construction techniques that have wood as its most important component) but with a large formal unity as a whole.

-- In the 10th century, by the order of Countess Mumadona Dias was built in the property of Vimaranes – now Guimarães – the monastery of monks and nuns of Santa Maria, São Salvador e Todos os Santos.
-In the year 986 she ordered the construction of a castle to ensure the safety of the population.
+- In the 10th century, in 949, by the order of Mumadona Dias (who was related to the Royal Family of Leon), the monastery of monks and nuns of Santa Maria, São Salvador e Todos os Santos was built on the Vimaranes property – which is now Guimarães.
+In 986, she ordered the construction of a castle to ensure the safety of the population.

-- In the 11th century the count D. Henrique of Burgundy and his wife D. Teresa – daughter of the King of Leon -, came to live in the County of Portucale From this marriage was born D. Afonso Henriques who would later became the first King of Portugal.
+- In the 11th century, count Henry of Burgundy and his wife Teresa – daughter of the King of Leon, came to live in the County of Portucale.
+From this marriage was born Afonso Henriques who would later become the first king of Portugal.

-- In the year 1128 – more precisely on 24th June – took place the battle of S. Mamede, very close to the castle of Guimarães.
-This battle opposed D. Afonso Henriques to D. Teresa (his mother) and the count of Trava of Galiza.
-The first defended the independence of the County of Portugal against the forces of his mother.
-The battle was won by D. Afonso Henriques.
-Thus began the Portuguese nation.
+- On June 24, 1128, took place the battle of S. Mamede, close to the castle of Guimarães.
+This battle opposed Afonso Henriques to Teresa (his mother) and the count of Trava of Galicia, Afonso was defending the independence of the County of Portucale against the forces of his mother.
+The battle was won by Afonso Henriques and thus began the Portuguese nation.